seamplex/libreblackjack-v01/README.md

+---
+title: LibreBlackjack, a free blackjack back-end
+lang: en-US
+...

 # LibreBlackjack

 > A [free](https://www.gnu.org/philosophy/free-sw.html) [Blackjack](https://en.wikipedia.org/wiki/Blackjack) back-end inspired by [GNU Chess](https://www.gnu.org/software/chess/).

-[LibreBlackjack](https:/www.seamplex.com/libreblackjack) is a blackjack engine that emulates a dealer, deals cards and understands commands such as `hit` or `stand`.
+[LibreBlackjack](https:/www.seamplex.com/blackjack) is a blackjack engine that emulates a dealer, deals cards and understands commands such as `hit` or `stand`.
 The basic idea is that one or more players can talk to LibreBlackjack either in an interactive or automated way through

  * the standard input,
  * named pipes,